fair-acc/gnuradio4/core/README.md

 * [Block/Node/Vertex](#Blocks) is a single processing element that performs a specific signal processing operation through a general `work()` function.
 Blocks are the building blocks of a flow-graph and can be thought of as vertices in a graph, and *ports* are their input/output connections to neighboring blocks for data streaming, streaming tags, and asynchronous messages.
-For the specific implementation, see [node.hpp](node.hpp).
+For the specific implementation, see [Block.hpp](Block.hpp).
 * [Port](#Ports) is an interface through which data flows into or out of a block.
 Each block may have zero, one or more input ports, and zero, one or more output ports.
 Data is passed between blocks by connecting the output Port of one block to the input Port of another.
 For the specific implementation, see [port.hpp](port.hpp).